 Even though marijuana has not been legalized in the United States on a federal level, the US still seems poised to turn into a major market for recreational marijuana.
-In the 10 states where marijuana has been legalized (a number that will likely grow over the coming years), recreational marijuana sales outpaced medical marijuana sales.
+In the 11 states where marijuana has been legalized, a number that will likely continue to grow over the coming years, recreational marijuana sales outpaced medical marijuana sales.

-Forbes forecasts that medical marijuana will make up just 35% of global legal marijuana sales by 2022 (down from 100% in 2013).
-If that market share holds constant in the following years, and if the projections for a medical marijuana market of $55 billion hold true, that puts the total legal marijuana market at $157 billion during the mid-2020s.
-This is comparable to estimates by Grand View Research of $146 billion by 2025.
-If these forecasts are correct, that implies a global recreational marijuana market size of roughly $90-$100 billion in about seven years.
+Forbes forecasts that medical marijuana will make up just 35% of global legal marijuana sales by 2022, down from 100% in 2013.
+If that market share holds constant in the following years, and if the projections for a medical marijuana market of $55 billion hold true, that puts the total legal marijuana market at roughly $157 billion during the mid-2020s.

 This would put recreational marijuana at roughly 13% of the global beer market, which is projected to be worth $685 billion by 2025.
 The global tobacco market, for reference, is worth about $700 billion annually, with a low-single-digit growth rate.

-Analysts are projecting very high growth rates.
-If those do not materialize, due to legalization changes or shifts in consumer behavior, or because these projections were too optimistic in the first place, these market size estimates could turn out to be way too optimistic, thus investors should take these projections with a grain of salt.
+Analysts are projecting very high growth rates for the industry as a whole.
+In case these growth projections do not materialize, due to legalization changes or shifts in consumer behavior, or because these projections were wrong in the first place, these market size estimates could turn out to be way too optimistic, thus investors should take these projections with a grain of salt.